Frequently Asked Questions

 If you are interested in a sliding scale spot, please mention it during your initial contact or consultation.
 We will discuss your current financial situation confidentially to determine an appropriate fee.
 To ensure fairness and availability for as many individuals as possible, each sliding scale arrangement is set for a six-month period.
 At the end of this term, we will reassess your financial situation and work collaboratively towards transitioning to the full rate if your circumstances have improved.
 This allows for a structured path towards sustainable support while also making space for others in need.

-The frequency of our sessions is a collaborative decision, tailored to your unique needs, goals, and the nature of what brings you to therapy.
-For many clients, especially at the beginning of their therapeutic journey, weekly sessions are most effective.
+At the beginning of their therapeutic journey, I recommend weekly sessions.
 This regular cadence provides consistent support, builds momentum, and allows for deeper exploration of the issues at hand.

-As we progress and you start to feel more confident in managing your challenges or have achieved some of your initial goals, we might then discuss shifting to bi-weekly sessions.
-Ultimately, the goal is to find a rhythm that feels right for you and supports your progress towards lasting well-being.
-We will regularly check in about what feels most beneficial for you throughout our time together.
+As we progress and you start to feel more confident in managing your challenges or have achieved some of your initial goals, some clients consider switching to bi-weekly sessions.

 My office is located on the second floor of a home built in 1905, and is only accessible via stairs.
 We do not have an elevator or ramp.
 If stair access is a concern for you, I am happy to offer telehealth (video) sessions as an alternative.